title: Species Habitation subtitle: a cellular automaton –-

 using CarboKitten.BoundaryTrait: Periodic

-using CarboKitten.Config: Box
+using CarboKitten.Boxes: Box

 using CarboKitten.Burgess2013.CA: step_ca, run_ca